 Waldorf education depends absolutely on the existence of clairvoyance.
 If clairvoyance doesn't exist (and it doesn't), then there is no basis for Waldorf education.
 [See "Clairvoyance", "Fooling (Ourselves)", and "Why?
 Oh Why?".]

 To look into a few of the other questions implicit in Steiner's statement, let's move along to some other quotations:

-32) [Teeth] Note that, in the long quotation we have just seen, Steiner refers to an event he calls "the change of teeth."
+32) [Teeth] Note that, in the long quotation we have just seen (#31), Steiner refers to an event he calls "the change of teeth."
 This event — also sometimes called "second dentition" — is afforded great importance in Waldorf schools.
 The reason?
-Loss of baby teeth and their replacement by adult teeth are taken as a signal that the etheric body has incarnated.
+The replacement of baby teeth by adult teeth is taken as a signal that the etheric body has incarnated.
 This is, in Waldorf belief, the child's second birth.
-“When the child approaches the seventh year and the baby teeth are gradually being replaced, the covering of the etheric body loosens and becomes free [i.e., it is freed; it is incarnated], as the physical body did at physical birth.” — Rudolf Steiner, EDUCATION: An Introductory Reader (Rudolf Steiner Press, 2003), p.
-89.

-33) [Taking Charge] We also should notice the relative roles of parents and teachers, in Steiner's discussion of childhood.
-Teachers become the children's priests, and one of their objectives is to help children over come the genetic influences they receive from their parents.
+33) [Taking Charge] We also should notice the relative roles of parents and teachers in Steiner's discussion of childhood.
+Teachers become the children's priests, and one of their objectives is to help children overcome the genetic influences they receive from their parents.
 Teachers thus rise in importance, in their students' lives, while the importance of parents wanes.
 Ideally, Waldorf teachers should become all-important, while parents should be shunted to the side.

 Use this link to go to "Steiner Static".